CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 dressing in clean, appropriate clothing.

-2. Participate to the best of his/her ability in school programs by
+2. Participate to the best of their ability in school programs by

 working to achieve the objectives set forth for each class session.